Financial Educator Certificate Program

 - Participants are expected to spend five to six hours on each of the ten modules.

-The certificate will be granted upon the successful completion of all requirements of the program, including:
+The certificate will be granted upon the successful completion of all requirements of the program.
+This includes:

 - Completion of all assignments.